 Dabao Jiaozi (大宝饺子)

-Dabao Jiaozi is widely regarded by the local Chinese community as the best place for home-style dumplings in Budapest.
+There is an overwhelming consensus among the local Chinese community that Dabao Jiaozi is the best place for home-style dumplings in Budapest.
 This is quite a statement in a city where more than 30,000 Chinese people live.
 Before moving to its current location in Budapest's Chinatown in 2018, Dabao was a takeout-only venue hidden on the upper floor of a beaten-down commerical building.

 While waiting for your order, cast a glance into Dabao's kitchen where on most days you will see a cheery group of Chinese women sitting around a mound of dough, flattening, stuffing, and folding it with incredible efficiency.
 15 pieces, which will easily appease the average appetite, cost €5.
 Dabao also serves noodle soups, but there exist better restaurants in the area for those, so you're best off sticking to what they do best here.